grassrootseconomics/docs.grassecon.org/docs/faq.md

 (c) Never

-(d) When a willing party choosed to buy them (there is no obligation)
+(d) When a willing party chose to buy them (there is no obligation)

 **5. What is the value behind 50 CICs generally? **